Explosions of Grace

 Have you ever experienced an explosion of grace?
 Recently I read this expression and began to reflect on how many times I have been given this gift – unexpected grace that always overwhelms my heart and moves me closer to God and those around me.

 I thought of how many times I have experienced that explosion of grace within the women that we accompany at PBMR!
 It’s impossible to count!
-Every day is full of explosions of grace in the joys and sorrows of walking together
+Every day is full of explosions of grace in the joys and sorrows of walking together on this journey of life and love.

-and I heard again from the hearts of these women, broken and bruised, their sons and daughters blood poured out on our streets through violent acts, yet powerful witnesses of how God dwells amongst the most in need and explodes grace and beauty among us.
+Just today we had our monthly Mother’s Healing Circle and I heard again from the hearts of these women, broken and bruised, their sons and daughters blood poured out on our streets through violent acts, yet powerful witnesses of how God dwells amongst the most in need and explodes grace and beauty among us.

 One Mother, who has been traumatized in so many ways, shared how it was at her adult baptism that she felt an overwhelming abundance of grace.
-She said she found purpose in all her suffering, and a calm came about her that she had never experienced – all she could do was go home, cry and give thanks!
+She said she found purpose in all her suffering, and a calm came about her that she had never experienced – all she could do was go home, cry and give thanks

 Another Mother shared how after her son had committed suicide, she ran out into the middle of a busy street here in Chicago and was just crying out for help!
 She says that God answered her prayer that day by sending her angels and friends to lift her up, and a job that she’s had for years now—a job that she loves and gives her purpose.
 “I saw light in my darkness.”
+She said, “and I was amazed!
+I have been moving forward ever since that day of God’s attention!”

 One of our grandmothers shared how back when she hit rock bottom, and she got down on her knees and didn’t stop praying until God heard her cry.
 Inside she felt this overwhelming movement and she knew then that she had been heard and was being healed.
 She has since been in recovery and is moving forward toward her goals!

 A mother who lost her two sons - murdered in their own home, is struggling with living.
-Darkness surrounds her, but yesterday she texted me and said that while she was walking and crying, she spotted two beautiful yellow daffodils and suddenly she felt a strong feeling of hope
+Darkness surrounds her, but yesterday she texted me and said that while she was walking and crying, she spotted two beautiful yellow daffodils and suddenly she felt a strong feeling of hope (an explosion of grace!)
+Then she asked if I could teach her to meditate and learn of God’s love for her.

 Another mother comes to mind, who has overcome obstacle after obstacle since her youth, but keeps walking in faith and grace through these obstacles.
 Today, she has completed law school, passed her bar exam, and held tight to her business card that now reads: Attorney of Law!
+She now offers advice and support to other women/mothers who are facing legal issues.
+She understands their fear of the unknown and accompanies them through this unjust system with the hope of a more restorative way of being.

-the persons who killed their sons or daughters and have actually asked that the perpetrator receive the lesser sentence!
+When I think of an explosion of grace, I think of the Mothers who have forgiven the persons who killed their sons or daughters and have actually asked that the perpetrator receive the lesser sentence!

 I feel God’s grace alive in all the women who come to us who have “hit rock bottom”, who have lost everything yet are still holding on, still seeking strength, something to eat, detergent to wash the few clothes they still have, to care for their children and grandchildren as best they can.
 They come, they want to live, they want to heal, they want to know there is hope for them.
 Grace creates space for the unexpected, for these women to let go and let God’s grace show them what is possible for them and what is yet to come as they rise up!